 - One loaf of cinnamon raisin bread (I prefer a whole wheat brand I can find here in Canada)

 - Apple pie filling (canned is fine, but we prefer homemade, see below)

 How to make campfire apple pie filling:

 This recipe is fairly flexible.
 Meaning, if you like your apples sweeter, add more sugar.
-If you prefer your apples peeled, then peel them.
-(To all my Aunties’ disapprovals, I never peel apples.)
-This will make enough filling for about 6 sandwiches.
+If you prefer your apples peeled, peel them (to all my Aunties’ disapprovals, I never peel apples!)
+This will make enough filling for about 6-8 sandwiches.

 - Slice up about 8 apples into thin, bite-sized pieces